 10 Ways to Eat Granola (And How to Make Your Own)

-Granola is a much-loved snack food among the health conscious and food lovers alike.
-The mouth-watering blend of sweet, dried fruits (and sometimes chocolate), salty nuts, and crunchy oats makes for a satisfying snack anytime of day.
-But there are endless possibilities of dressing up this healthy mix to make meals, desserts, and, yes, more snacks.
+Granola is a much-loved snack food among the health-conscious and food-lovers alike.
+The mouthwatering blend of sweet, dried fruits (and sometimes chocolate), salty nuts, and crunchy oats makes for a satisfying snack anytime of day.
+But there are endless possibilities for dressing up this healthy mix to make meals, desserts, and, yes, more snacks.